rse/typopro/README.md

 Recommendation
 --------------

-For general purpose typography, I can recommend you all of the above General Purpose fonts of TypoPRO, of course.
+For general purpose typography, I can recommend you all of the General Purpose fonts of TypoPRO, of course.
 But my personal preference most of the times is towards the fonts in the following table.
 There are many reasons for this, but mainly all those fonts, each in their class, in my humble opinion, provide the best balance of legibility (because of very distinct glyph outlines), beauty (because of very harmonic glyph curves) and versatility (because of their different available stroke widths and optional italic variants).

 Sans&nbsp;Serif:|Slab&nbsp;Serif:|Serif:           |Monospaced:         |Script:            |Display:
 ----------------|----------------|-----------------|--------------------|-------------------|---------